-Disc Golf has exploded in popularity over the last 5 years.
-Discover Disc Golf is looking to encourage new communities and demographics to play the sport for 2 main reasons: 1.
+Disc Golf has exploded in popularity over recent years.
+Discover Disc Golf is looking to encourage new communities and demographics to play this activity for 2 main reasons: 1.
 It will enrich the already strong community of disc golfers here in the U.K. and across the world.
 2. It will allow people from all walks of life to enjoy the huge benefits disc golf has to offer.

 The only thing you need to play disc golf is a disc.
 That’s it!
 You don’t even need an established disc golf course – you can take your disc to practically any uncrowded open space and turn it into a disc golf course

 The BDGA, started the Discover Disc Golf initiative in 2022.
 They are the governing body for England and Wales.
 The BDGA also run a series of tour events for all player levels and ages which begins in April and culminates in the BDGA Championships in October.

 The governing body for disc golf in Scotland.
 The SDGA help to run the Quaiche Tour in Scotland and is a great first port of call for anyone looking to play disc golf in Scotland.

 Ireland's regulatory body who host the Irish Open (part of the British & Irish Majors Championships).
 They'll be happy to answer any enquiries from anyone looking to play disc golf in Ireland.

 The PDGA is a membership-based organisation and the governing body for the sport and sanctions competitive events for players of every skill level.
 They've put together this great PDGA DISC GOLF GUIDE FOR PARENTS